 I visited during my first trip to Europe in 1994, and all of those pictures are film and stored in my parents’ basement.
 Even though Andy and I planned to take a day trip there from Nice in May, we were exhausted and decided to skip it.
 But we did catch a glimpse from the train on our way to Italy.

 Andy and I visited San Marino in June on a day trip from Rimini, Italy.
 The views are amazing from the high perch of the capital city.
 Definitely worth a trip if you’re in the Emilia Romagna region of Italy.

 Andy and I made a short one night stop in Andorra last summer before continuing on to Barcelona.
 It was interesting to me that even in the touristy areas, signs were in Catalan, Spanish and French, but no English.
 Just like with Liechtenstein, we thought the country was much nicer outside of the capital city.
-Read about our Andorra adventure here.

 I hope you’ve all enjoyed this journey through the seven smallest countries in Europe.
 Though these countries are all very small, they pack a lot in.
 Each has its own culture and history, and a unique place in Europe.
 Some, like Andorra, are a little more difficult to get to and require a little more planning, but then there’s the Vatican right in the middle of Rome.

 It’s hard to really grasp how small they are or understand much about their history without visiting, and I’d highly recommend traveling to at least a few of them.
 I’m trying to curtail my list-ticking tendencies these days, but I’m happy to have been to the seven smallest countries in Europe.

 You might also enjoy:

 - Review of the Early Access Sistine Chapel and Vatican Tour

 - How Much We Spent Traveling in Europe for Two Months